-Liddiard Road Primary School was abuzz with excitement on Tuesday when star Collingwood Magpies goal shooter and Australian Diamond representative Caitlin Thwaites visited grade 5 and 6 students for a skills and drills clinic.
+Liddiard Road Primary School was abuzz excitement on Tuesday when star Collingwood Magpies goal shooter and Australian Diamond representative Caitlin Thwaites visited grade 5 and 6 students for a skills and drills clinic.

 Thwaites was joined by representatives from Netball Victoria at the fun day, which was designed to introduce students to netball in a fun, safe and supervised environment.

-The clinic formed part of a wider partnership between the Collingwood Magpies Netball and the Latrobe Valley Authority which is bringing the side to the region for a number of special appearances.
+The clinic formed part of a wider partnership between the Collingwood Magpies Netball and the Latrobe Valley Authority which is bringing the hit side to the region for a number of special appearances.

 Ahead of Collingwood's super clinic and open training session on Saturday, December 9, students were given the opportunity to run through a number of light skill activities with Thwaites including fun agility tests, ball-handling exercises and passing drills.